 If you’re 50 or over and have a defined contribution pension, you can get free guidance available on the options available to you from the Government’s Pension Wise service.
 However, if you want personal recommendations or advice about your specific circumstances, you’ll need to seek professional financial advice.
 You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.

 Are you thinking about how you’ll take an income from your pension, or have you already chosen one or more of the options outlined above?
 We’d be interested in hearing from you.
-You can get in touch by emailing [email protected] or post a comment below.
+You can join the money conversation on the Rest Less community or leave a comment below.